-Whether you pay the registration fee or whether your school or teacher education program pays the fee, the use of SMT is for non-commercial use only.
-You, as a registered user, or any user, may not use SMT in any manner related to a consulting contract, any method of commercial purpose, or for-profit, performing a paid service without first establishing a written agreement with SeeMeTeach [®] before any such intended use.
+Whether you pay the registration fee or your school or teacher education program pays the fee, using SMT is for non-commercial use only.
+As a registered user, or any user, you may not use SMT in any manner related to a consulting contract, any method of commercial purpose, or for-profit, performing a paid service without first establishing a written agreement with SeeMeTeach [®] before any such intended use.
 The definition of the use of SMT includes: